stackfoundation/sandbox/README.md

 dep ensure
 ```

 Now copy the localkube binary built from the previous step to the `core/out` folder within the `sandbox` repo.
-In addition, copy the `cli.zip` file from the [StackFoundation downloads](https://stack.foundation/#!/downloads) page into the `core/out` folder as well.
-These will be embedded into the Sandbox binary.
+This will be embedded into the Sandbox binary.

 In order to embed the files into Sandbox, you will use a tool called `go-bindata` (find it [here](https://github.com/jteeuwen/go-bindata)) - install it by running: